 D. Executive Order 12372

 TEFAP is listed in the Catalog of Federal Domestic Assistance under Nos.
 10.568 and 10.569.
-For the reasons set forth in the final rule in 7 CFR Part 3015, Subpart V and related Notice published at 48 FR 29114, June 24, 1983, this program is excluded from the scope of Executive Order 12372 which requires intergovernmental consultation with State and local officials.
+For the reasons set forth in the final rule in 7 CFR Part 3015, Subpart V and related Notice published at 48 FR 29114, June 24, 1983, this program is excluded from the scope of Executive Order 12372 which Start Printed Page 62474requires intergovernmental consultation with State and local officials.

 E. Federalism Summary Impact Statement